MayankRawat06/portfolio/README.md

 # portfolio
-A portfolio website using HTML and CSS.
+A portfolio website built using HTML and CSS.